DavyLss/offline-passbolt/README.md

 </p>

 <p align="center">
-  Built for environments where installation has to work without Internet access.
+  Small, focused, and built for environments where installation has to work without Internet access.
 </p>

 <p align="center">